 Infinity War won’t change the hearts of those who say they’re tired of the superhero genre, but it will satisfy the deep-rooted escapist desire most movie-goers expect.
-Of course, there’s a sense of incompleteness surrounding the ending that will leave some viewers wanting more, but until 2019 rolls around, we always have 19 films to go back and watch.
+Of course, there’s a sense of incompleteness surrounding the ending that will leave some viewers wanting more, but that can soon be dealt with.
 (Ricky D)

 11. Avengers: Endgame (2019)